 Eric Lander

 Eric Lander is an accomplished American mathematician and geneticist who has left an indelible mark on the field of genomics research.
 His multidisciplinary expertise in mathematics and biology has been instrumental in deciphering the human genome and unravelling the complexities of genetic inheritance.
 Lander played a pivotal role in the Human Genome Project, a monumental international effort to sequence and map all the genes in the human genome.
-His ground-breaking contributions to the project have greatly advanced our understanding of genetics, paving the way for new avenues in personalized medicine, disease prevention, and targeted therapies.
+His ground-breaking contributions to the project have greatly advanced our understanding of genetics, paving the way for new avenues in personalised medicine, disease prevention, and targeted therapies.
 Lander's ability to bridge the gap between mathematics and genetics has empowered the scientific community to tackle complex biological questions and drive progress in the field of genomics.

 Jennifer Doudna & Emmanuelle Charpentier

-Emmanuelle Charpentier and Jennifer Doudna are distinguished scientists whose exceptional contributions to the field of gene editing and molecular biology have left a lasting impact.
+Emmanuelle Charpentier and Jennifer Doudna are convergence scientists whose exceptional contributions to the field of gene editing and molecular biology have left a lasting impact.
 Both renowned microbiologists and biochemists, they co-discovered the CRISPR-Cas9 gene-editing technology.
 This revolutionary discovery has transformed the field of genetic engineering and opened up new possibilities for gene therapies and targeted treatments for genetic diseases.
 Embracing an interdisciplinary approach that blends microbiology, biochemistry, and genetics, Charpentier and Doudna's work has been instrumental in unravelling the mechanisms and potential of CRISPR-Cas9 as a powerful gene-editing tool.
 Their innovative research has not only paved the way for transformative applications in precision medicine, agriculture, and therapeutic interventions for genetic disorders but also inspired countless scientists to embrace interdisciplinary science in their pursuit of knowledge.
-Recognized with numerous prestigious awards and honors, both scientists continue to be celebrated as trailblazers in the field of gene editing and interdisciplinary research.
+Recognized with numerous prestigious awards and honours, both scientists continue to be celebrated as trailblazers in the field of gene editing and interdisciplinary research.

-Jennifer_Doudna
+Jennifer_Doudna Emmanuelle_Charpentier

 Carolyn_Bertozzi